Relintai/pandemonium_engine_docs/04_modules/12_ui_extensions.md

 This is a c++ engine module for the Pandemonium engine, containing smaller utilities.

-It supports both pandemonium 3.2 and 4.0 (master [last tested commit](https://github.com/Relintai/pandemonium_engine/commit/b7e10141197fdd9b0dbc4cfa7890329510d36540)).
-Note that since 4.0 is still in very early stages I only check whether it works from time to time.

-# Pre-built binaries

-You can grab a pre-built editor binary from the [Broken Seals](https://github.com/Relintai/broken_seals/releases) repo, should you want to.
-It contains all my modules.

 # TouchButton

 A `Control` based button, that handles multitouch properly.